-10.3.14 Some ports and harbours will have multiple towage activities being conducted by small tugs and workboats that are routine, repetitive and may be conducted with standard plans.
+Some ports and harbours will have multiple towage activities being conducted by small tugs and workboats that are routine, repetitive and may be conducted with standard plans.

-10.3.15 Although guidelines cannot prescribe definitive procedures for all possible towage activities, since each operation will present individual and sometimes unique challenges, facilities are recommended to issue general directions to ensure safe practise.
+Although guidelines cannot prescribe definitive procedures for all possible towage activities, since each operation will present individual and sometimes unique challenges, facilities are recommended to issue general directions to ensure safe practise.

-10.3.16 It is not recommended to utilise a tug, workboat or other craft that is not designed or equipped for a particular towage event.
+It is not recommended to utilise a tug, workboat or other vessel that is not designed or equipped specifically for towing.
 For example, a fishing vessel conducting a rescue of another fishing vessel may need to release the tow to a suitable harbour tug or workboat before entering restricted waters.
-Tugs or workboats attending to a dredging project should not be engaged to berth a ship purely because it is near at hand except in certain emergency situations and only then when operated by an experienced ship-handling master since this practice has resulted in tragedy in the past.
+Equally, vessels performing routine towage supporting a dredging project should not be used to berth a ship.
+This practice has resulted in tragedy in the past and should only be undertaken by an experienced ship-assist master in an emergency situation.

-10.4 Tugs/Workboats & Operator's Approval
+4.7.6 Tugs/Workboats & Operator's Approval and auditing

-10.4.1 It is recommended that facilities develop their own criteria to approve tugs, workboats and operators.
+It is recommended that facilities develop their own criteria to approve tugs, workboats and operators.
 Such criteria may include inspections of the vessels themselves and may, where the legal process exists, include a licensing regime.